thosgood/this-weeks-finds/markdown/101-151/week105.md

 above, because it lets you work out the fancier Clifford algebras C~p,q~, which are generated by p square roots of -1 and q square roots of 1, which all anticommute with each other.
-These Clifford algebras are good when you have p dimensions of \"space\" and q dimensions of
-\"time\", and I described the physically important case where q = 1 in
+These Clifford algebras are good when you have p dimensions of "space" and q dimensions of "time", and I described the physically important case where q = 1 in "[week93](week93.html)".
-\"[week93](week93.html)\".
 To figure them out, you just work out p - q mod 8, look at what the clock says for that hour, and then take NxN matrices of what you see, with N chosen so that C~p,q~ gets the right dimension, namely 2^p+q^.
-So say you\'re a string theorist and you think there are 9 space dimensions and 1 time dimension.
-You say: \"Okay, 9 - 1 = 8, so I look and see what\'s at 8 o\'clock.
-Okay, that\'s R, the real numbers.
-But my Clifford algebra C~9,1~ is supposed to have dimension 2^9\ +\ 1^ = 1024 = 32^2^, so my Clifford algebra must consist of 32x32 *matrices* with real entries.\"
+So say you're a string theorist and you think there are 9 space dimensions and 1 time dimension.
+You say: "Okay, 9 - 1 = 8, so I look and see what's at 8 o'clock.
+Okay, that's R, the real numbers.
+But my Clifford algebra C~9,1~ is supposed to have dimension 2^9\ +\ 1^ = 1024 = 32^2^, so my Clifford algebra must consist of 32x32 *matrices* with real entries."

-By the way, it\'s not so easy to see that the canonical line bundle over OP^1^ is the generator of KS^8^ - or equivalently, that left multiplication by unit octonions defines a map from S^7^ into SO(8) corresponding to the generator of π~7~(O(∞)).
-I claimed it\'s true above, but when someone asked me why this was true, I realized I couldn\'t prove it!
+By the way, it's not so easy to see that the canonical line bundle over OP^1^ is the generator of KS^8^ - or equivalently, that left multiplication by unit octonions defines a map from S^7^ into SO(8) corresponding to the generator of π~7~(O(∞)).
+I claimed it's true above, but when someone asked me why this was true, I realized I couldn't prove it!
 That made me nervous.
 So I asked on sci.math.research if it was really true, and I got this reply:

     From: Linus Kramer